RCL-lab/QutibenchWeb/_notebooks/README.md

 ### Adding New Measurements
 	If you want to add new measurements you must add the measurements to the file:
 		- data/cleaned_csv/backup.csv
-	This file owns all data that is processed in the website.
+			This csv file owns all data from all measurements that is processed in the website.
+			Be careful with the names of the platforms/CNNs.
+They need to be the same as in other csv files because they are linked.
-	To add new measurements you can use a handy script that fills up 3 columns of that csv file automatically, which is:
+			To add new measurements you can use a handy script that fills up 3 columns of that the backup.csv file automatically, which is:
-		-scripts/script_add_columns
+				-scripts/script_add_columns.py
-		-please verify of all data in that script is correctly filled up.
+					-please verify if all data (throughput values, etc...) in script_add_columns.py is correctly filled up, and make all modifications necessary.

 ### Website structure
 	-Most code to generate plots resides in 3 scripts:
-		-overlapped_pareto.py : this script owns all methods to create the pareto plots and the overlapped pareto plots -rooflines_heatmaps.py : containsa ll methods to create heatmaps -util.py : contains utility methods
+		-overlapped_pareto.py : this script owns all methods to create the pareto plots, the overlapped pareto plots and efficiency bar charts
+		-rooflines_heatmaps.py : contains all methods to create the rooflines and heatmaps -util.py : contains some utility methods.

+	-FAIR data documentation resides in data/FAIR_data